 Opera Theatre & Vocal Performance at Florida Atlantic University

-Established in 1966, FAU Opera Theatre ranks among Florida’s most long-standing opera training programs.
-Under the leadership of Associate Professor of Voice Dr. Mitchell Hutchings, the program continues to maintain its commitment to strong academic preparation and performance experience.
-FAU Opera Theatre is also the first international vocal ensemble at Florida Atlantic University, offering singers the chance to study in Italy through our FAU Opera in Italy study abroad opportunity.
+Established in 1966, Florida Atlantic Opera Theatre ranks among Florida’s longest-standing opera training programs.
+Under the direction of Associate Professor of Voice Dr. Mitchell Hutchings, the program remains focused on strong academic preparation and meaningful performance experience, while preparing students for the demands of 21st-century opera through a balance of tradition, crossover repertoire, modern technology, and active collaborations.
+Florida Atlantic Opera Theatre is also the first international ensemble at Florida Atlantic University, offering singers the chance to study abroad in Italy through our annual FAU Opera in Italy study abroad opportunity.

-The program places a strong emphasis on solo vocal performance, with students working on operatic repertoire under direct guidance from our faculty.
+The program places primary emphasis on solo vocal performance, with students working on operatic, Musical Theatre, and commercial crossover repertoire under the direct guidance of our faculty.
 Beyond developing vocal expression and technical skills, students receive training in fundamental acting, stage movement, and dramatic portrayal.

 Collaboration is central to our work.
-Students rehearse with directors, conductors, dancers, pianists, and their peers, creating an environment built on shared artistic growth.
-Our partnerships with opera organizations at the local, national, and international levels support regular master classes and workshops on campus.
+Students rehearse with directors, conductors, dancers, and pianists, creating an environment built on shared artistic growth.
+Our relationships with opera organizations at the local, national, and international levels support regular master classes and workshops on campus.
 These visits provide students with direct access to a wide range of artistic approaches and professional insights.

-Students in the BM in Vocal Performance and MM in Vocal Performance programs receive comprehensive training in classical voice, opera, lyric theatre, and stage performance.
-Coursework and performance opportunities prepare singers for professional careers, advanced study, and international artistic work.
+Students in the Bachelor of Music in Vocal Performance and Master of Music in Vocal Performance programs receive comprehensive training in voice, opera, lyric theatre, language, and stage performance.
+Coursework and performance opportunities prepare singers for professional careers, advanced study, or international artistic work.

-Voice majors study with experienced artist faculty and rehearse in a collaborative environment that includes directors, conductors, pianists, choreographers, and guest clinicians.
-FAU singers receive individualized guidance to support artistic growth, technical development, and long-term vocal health.
+Voice majors study with experienced artist-faculty and rehearse in a collaborative environment alongside directors, conductors, pianists, choreographers, and guest clinicians.
+Florida Atlantic singers receive individualized guidance to support artistic growth, technical development, and long-term vocal health.

 Humperdinck's Hansel and Gretel March 20 and 21, 2026 | 7:00 PM Location: University Theatre (Boca Raton) Tickets: https://fauevents.com/